alexeyhimself/web-monitor/README.md

 ## About
 Python app that checks availability of specified HTTP service.
-If service is available, then HTTP response code will be printed to stdio.
-Otherwise exception will occur.
+* If service is HTTP(S) available, then HTTP(S) response code will be printed to stdio.
+* If service is HTTP(S) unavailable, then either ConnectionError or Timeout (more than 10s wait) error will be printed to stdio.
+* If any other error will occur, reason will be printed to stdio.

 ## How to install
 ```